 Resveratrol is a plant-based polyphenol molecule that is found in various concentrations of many different plant sources and has been found to have significant anti-mutation, anti-inflammatory, antoxidant and DNA protective actions.
 Though the skin of red grapes does have a high concentration of resveratrol, Japanese Knotweed root (Polygonum cuspidatum) contains a higher concentration in tincture form, requiring a smaller volume for ingestion.
 Several studies are being reported on resveratrol’s use for arthritic joint pain.
 You can buy the tincture here at Beneficial Botanicals.

 The bark of Cat’s Claw (Uncaria tomentosa and Uncaria guianensis) is used to treat arthritis, bursitis, and intestinal disorders.
 The polyphenols, alkaloids, and sterols are the active ingredients that have been noted in various studies to induce a generalized reduction in pro-inflammatory mediators.
-You can buy it here at Beneficial Botanicals.
+You can buy it in the tincture or dried form here at Beneficial Botanicals.

 used as an analgesic and antipyretic agent, Willow Bark acts similarly to aspirin without the gastro-intestinal side effects.
 You can buy this tincture at Beneficial Botanicals.

 CURCUMIN (Turmeric) & BOSWELLIA

 Several clinical trials have demonstrated Curcumin’s antioxidant, anti-inflammatory, and antineoplastic effects.
 Combined with Boswellia, used to treat degenerative and inflammatory joint disorders, the two herbs can be an effective natural alternative to non-steroidal agents for the treatment of inflammation.

 *long term use is considered here as more than 7 days of consecutive dosing